 As a precaution green unripe passion fruit should not be consumed as they could lead to toxicity.

 Passion fruit has an excellent nutritional profile.
 It includes within it loads of antioxidants and vitamin C, particularly beta carotene and polyphenols.
 Polyphenols are plant compounds that have a range of antioxidant and anti-inflammatory effects.
 It also contains essential minerals such as potassium, iron, magnesium, phosphorus, copper, and flavonoids.

 As mentioned before the fruit contains impressive levels of vitamins A and C making it great for skin, vision, and the immune system.
 It is also rich in dietary fibre which keeps your gut clean.

 Boosts your immunity: The powerful combo of vitamin C, carotene and beta-cryptoxanthin protects the body from heart disease.
 The phenolic agent in the fruit has powerful anti-cancer properties.

 Remedy for insomnia: An amazing medicinal property that this fruit contains is that it works as a sedative.
 It reduces restlessness and insomnia.
 However, overeating passion fruit can make you lethargic.

-Good for Eye Health: Passion fruit is packed with vitamin A that prevents age-related eye degeneration, cataract and night blindness.
+Good for Eye Health: Passion fruit is packed with vitamin A which prevents age-related eye degeneration, cataract and night blindness.

 Super for diabetics: It is low on the glycemic index.
 Hence, passion fruit is a preferred choice for diabetics.

 Rich in fibre: Great for weight watchers as pectin, the soluble fibre, keeps one feeling full and thus decreases one from overeating.
 The fibre also keeps the gut health in top condition reducing the risk of colon cancer.

 Glowing skin: Good to keep acne and wrinkles away as it is an excellent source of antioxidants like vitamins A, C, carotene and riboflavin.
 Eat it or use it as a fruit mask; it works great both ways.

 The heart beats for it: Potassium regulates blood pressure and this fruit has loads of it.
 Enjoy this fruit and lower hypertension, blood pressure and cholesterol, and improve heart health.
 However, if you are on blood thinners, limit consumption as it has pro-anti-coagulant properties.
 Therefore, consult your doctor before consuming.

 Treats respiratory problems: Passion fruit plays a crucial role in treating asthma, common cold, cough and flu symptoms because it has anti-asthmatic properties.